+Editor’s Note: FFS on the IE/message to transfer the candidate info/execution conditions for subsequent execution condition preparation between MN and SN.

 – CG-ConfigInfo

 This message is used by master eNB or gNB to request the SgNB or SeNB to perform certain actions e.g. to establish, modify or release an SCG.
 The message may include additional information e.g. to assist the SgNB or SeNB to set the SCG configuration.
 It can also be used by a CU to request a DU to perform certain actions, e.g. to establish, or modify an MCG or SCG.